vangav/vos_backend/README/02_intermediate_example_vos_geo_server.md

+**why?** sooner or later you will need to generate something that needs a database and/or utilizes some of vangav backend's built-in utilities - the geo services utility is picked for this tutorial to show how something that's a bit complicated like reverse geo coding is compressed to a one method call in vangav backend

 # [geo server](https://github.com/vangav/vos_geo_server)

 > 15-20 min: this tutorial explains how to generate a next level service (compared to calculate sum); including database, using utilities and data